MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 There are times when a cluster needs to be removed from a cluster set.
 As a best practice, all cluster set VMs should be moved out of the cluster beforehand.
 This can be done using the `Move-ClusterSetVM` and `Move-VMStorage` commands.

 If the VMs are not moved out of the cluster first, all remaining cluster set VMs hosted on the cluster being removed will simply become highly available VMs bound to that cluster, assuming they have access to their storage.
-Cluster sets also automatically update their inventory by:

-- No longer tracking the health of a removed cluster and the VMs running on it
-- Removing the namespace and all references to shares hosted on the removed cluster
+Cluster sets also automatically update their inventory by no longer tracking the health of a removed cluster and the VMs running on it, and by removing the namespace and all references to shares hosted on the removed cluster.

 For example, the command to remove the CLUSTER1 cluster from a cluster set is: